 syntaxbooleanboolean-logicboolean-expressionboolean-operations

-What is different of IF BRANCH and AND as OPERATOR?
+What is the difference between IF BRANCH and AND as operators?

 Sometimes I used to use if branch, sometimes AND operand.
 But I feel they are both the same.
 What's the difference, actually?
 Any example case in which I must use that one of them only?